Death spiral (figure skating): Types

+Senior pair skating teams must perform different types of death spirals in their short programs and free skating programs.
+The opposite handhold of the man is not allowed in the short program, but is allowed in the free skate.
+The opposite handhold of the woman is allowed during both the short program and free skate, but does not increase the difficulty of the death spiral.
+Change in both the man's and woman's arm holds is allowed at any time during both the short program and free skate.

 There are four types of death spirals: the forward inside death spiral, the backward outside death spiral, the backward inside death spiral, and the forward outside death spiral.
 The forward inside death spiral is accomplished when the man skates on a backward outside edge and the woman skates on a forward inside edge.
-He performs a pivot while holding her hand with the same fully extended arm as his skating foot, while she leans sideways and circles around him while her arms are also fully extended.
+He performs a pivot while holding her hand with the same fully extended arm as his skating foot, while she leans sideways and circles around him, with her arms also fully extended.
 According to Skate Canada, the forward inside death spiral is the easiest death spiral.

-The backward outside spiral is executed when both partners skate on a backward outside edge.
+The backward outside death spiral is executed when both partners skate on a backward outside edge.
 The man must hold the woman's hand with the same arm as his fully extended skating foot while performing a pivot, and she leans backward as she circles around him while her arm is fully extended.
-According to Skate Canada, the backward outside death spiral is the most difficult death spiral.
-For both forward inside and backward outside death spirals, the man can skate in any position, edge, or direction, but he must remain in the prescribed pivot position and his partner must circle around him on the prescribed edge.
+According to Skate Canada, the forward outside death spiral is the most difficult death spiral.
+For both forward inside and backward outside death spirals, the man can skate in any position, edge, or direction, but he must remain in the prescribed pivot position, and his partner must circle around him on the prescribed edge.

 The backward inside death spiral is executed when the woman leans towards the ice while her arm is fully extended and she circles around the man on a "firm backward inside edge".
 The forward outside death spiral is performed like the backward inside death spiral; the only difference is that the woman circles around her partner on a "firm forward outside edge".